To Catch a Predator: Long Beach, California

-To Catch a Predator's eighth investigation was a two-part special shot in Long Beach, California.
+To Catch a Predators eighth investigation was a two-part special shot in Long Beach, California.
 The investigation resulted in the arrest of 38 men, one of whom had previously appeared in the Riverside County investigation.

+Murphy, Texas

+The ninth investigation was shot in Murphy, Texas, just outside of Dallas.
+25 men were caught at the sting lasting four days.
+The apprehended included a former church music director and a former police officer in his 60s.
+The charges for this investigation were later dropped.

 Flagler Beach, Florida

 The tenth investigation in the series was shot in Flagler Beach, Florida.
 Over the course of four days, 21 men were arrested, including a police officer who brought several guns.
 In one of the cases, a judge ordered Chris Hansen to testify at a deposition about what he witnessed.

+Mantoloking, New Jersey

+The penultimate investigation was shot in Mantoloking, New Jersey; the wealthiest municipality in the state.

 Bowling Green, Kentucky

 When Dateline conducted an investigation in Bowling Green, Kentucky, only seven men showed up to the decoy house, a sharp decline from previous Dateline investigations.
-The men arrested include a man with cerebral palsy and a man who claimed to be a detective, who was tasered due to his claim that he had brought a gun with him.
+The men arrested include a man with cerebral palsy and a man who claimed to be a police detective, who was tasered due to his claim that he had brought a gun with him.
 The taser probes failed to stick, so police chased him into the house, where he was subdued.
-It was later found out that he was no longer a police officer at the time and had actually been fired.
+It was later discovered that he was no longer a police officer at the time and had actually been fired.
 All men arrested faced five to ten years in prison if convicted.